mariorht/me/_posts/2025-02-10-Leonardo-Da-Vinci's-Aerial-Screw:-From-Sketch-to-3D-Model.markdown

 ### Animation
 The 3D model was animated using Autodesk 3ds Max 2017, creating several scenes:

-- Exploded view of the screw against a neutral background, showcasing its individual components.
-- Simulation of an ideal successful flight where the screw lifts off into the sky.
-- Scene depicting the screw flying over a medieval castle under siege by catapults.

-During the transition from Inventor to 3ds Max, minor issues with textures and materials arose.
-Some materials appeared differently or failed to render altogether, requiring adjustments in 3ds Max.
-Nvidia Mental Ray was chosen as the rendering engine due to its compatibility with the textures and lighting environment used.

-Additionally, articulated mannequins from Autodesk tutorials were employed to represent the operators during the flight simulations.

 <iframe width="840" height="472" src="https://www.youtube.com/embed/PTQLWKeWPA0" frameborder="0" allowfullscreen style="display: block; margin: 0 auto;"></iframe>